Pattern 10 Zlotych 1965 MW "Mermaid". Copper-Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 10 Zlotych 1965 "Mermaid" with mark MW.
 Copper-Nickel.
 This copper-nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 2848 sold at the Stary Sklep auction for PLN 1,050.
-Bidding took place October 14, 2023.
+The record price belongs to the lot 434 sold at the WÓJCICKI - Polski Dom Aukcyjny auction for PLN 600.
+Bidding took place September 18, 2021.

 Сondition